-Dr. Connolly, Staff 3 credits

-Selected topics from geology and meteorology, weather forecasting, ground and surface water, mountain building, volcanoes, earthquakes, plate tectonics, and oceanography.
+PHYS 102 Dr. Connolly, Staff (E)Earth Science 3 credits Selected topics from geology and meteorology, weather forecasting, ground and surface water, mountain building, volcanoes, earthquakes, plate tectonics, and oceanography.

-PHYS 103 (E)Seeing the Light

-Dr. Fahey 3 credits

-The physics of light and vision.
+PHYS 103 Dr. Fahey (E)Seeing the Light 3 credits The physics of light and vision.
 Includes topics such as biophysics of the human eye, the visual system, color vision, binocular vision, and the wave nature of light.

-PHYS 104 (E)Introduction to

-Dr. Zakzewski 3 credits
+PHYS 104 Dr. Zakzewski (E)Introduction to 3 credits Consumer Technology

-Consumer Technology

-Every day we listen to the radio or compact-disk recordings, watch TV, use photocopiers and fax machines without really knowing how they work.
+Every day we listen to the radio or compact-disc recordings, watch TV, use photocopiers and fax machines without really knowing how they work.
 Designed to provide the scientific background to understand the operation of common communication systems and electronic equipment.

-PHYS 105 (E)Man and the
+PHYS 105 Dr. Varonides (E)Man and the 3 credits Evolutionary Universe

-Evolutionary Universe

 The study of the universe from the ancient times to the present.
-The ideas and approaches of various peoples are to be discussed, from the era of the powerful myths to the scientific approach of the Greeks, up to modern times, focusing on man and the evolving Universe, in a historical and modern perspective.
+The ideas and approaches of various peoples are to be discussed, from the era of the powerful myths to the scientific approach of the Greeks, up to modern times, focusing on man and the evolving universe, in a historical and modern perspective.
 The role and the involvement of the Church in scientific thinking will be stressed as well.

-PHYS 106 (E)Energy and the Environment
+PHYS 106 Prof. Kalafut (E)Energy and 3 credits the Environment